Platform-OS/pos-module-core/README.md

 3. **Returning from Hooks**: All hooks are invoked via [function](https://documentation.platformos.com/api-reference/liquid/platformos-tags#function), which means that every hook must use [return](https://documentation.platformos.com/api-reference/liquid/platformos-tags#return) tag, even if it is `return null`.

-**Note:** To execute the hook, fire it via `modules/core/commands/hook/fire` function and provide your hook name as an argument - `my-hook`; combination of a naming convention (`hook_` prefix) and using the core module's function turns the Liquid partial into a hook.
+**Note:** To execute the hook, fire it via `modules/core/commands/hook/fire` function and provide your hook name as an argument - `my-hook`; a combination of a naming convention (`hook_` prefix) and using the core module's function turns the Liquid partial into a hook.

 ### Declaring and Configuring Hooks